Quaint town breaks in the UK: The 11 most popular for 2020

 Best for: Pubs along the river

 Bradford-on-Avon is the perfect destination for a weekend break.
-This quaint Wiltshire town along the River Avon is home to lots of traditional pubs and a number of interesting historic buildings.
+And there’s plenty of self catering cottages in Wiltshire to explore along the River Avon, home to lots of traditional pubs and a number of interesting historic buildings.
 The ‘lockup’, for example, is a small stone dome located above the iconic 13th century Town Bridge.
 This is where the town’s troublemakers were locked up for the night!

 Popular attractions include canal trips, Wiltshire Music Centre, farmers’ markets and Bradford-on-Avon Museum.
 The Roman baths and rooftop pool of Thermae Bath Spa can also be reached by a scenic 25-min drive.

 Location: South East

 The atmospheric East Sussex town of Lewes is a popular spot for a short break.
 The town’s quaint cobbled streets play host to an eclectic mix of quirky independent shops and modern bar and restaurants.
 In the summer, picnickers love to take a dip in the clean waters of the River Ouse.